Asirgarh Fort: Architecture

-The architecture of the fort was influenced by the Mughals, an amalgamation of Islamic, Persian, Turkish and Indian styles.
+The architecture of the fort is mainly influenced by the Indian architecture, some parts also show Faroqi and Mughal architecture, an amalgamation of Islamic, Persian, Turkish and Indian styles.
 There are three man made ponds to provide a water supply.

 There is a temple known as Gupteshwar Mahadev Mandir, dedicated to the Hindu deity Shiva.
 There is a local legend that Ashwatthama, a character in the Indian epic Mahābhārata, used to come to this temple to worship and offer flowers each morning to Lord Shiva.

-There is a ruined mosque with minarets known as Asir Masjid inside the Fort.
+There is a ruined mosque of faroqi era with minarets known as Asir Masjid inside the Fort.
 Apart from the Hindu and Muslim architecture, some ruins are of British origin and there are also British graves.
 This fort has been deserted following the departure of the British.